bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 $$

 where:
-- $ J(*) $ is the loss function,
+- $J(*)$ is the loss function,
-- $ x $ is the variable to be reconstructed,
+- $x$ is the variable to be reconstructed,
-- $ \lambda $ is the regularization parameter that balances the trade-off between the fit to the data and the sparsity of the solution.
+- $\lambda$ is the regularization parameter that balances the trade-off between the fit to the data and the sparsity of the solution.

 The loss function in this case is